Supporting Responsible Research Through Comprehensive Biosecurity

 We screen all double-stranded DNA sequences ordered to determine whether they are a portion of an organism deemed to be controlled either domestically or internationally.
 These controlled organisms include smallpox, dangerous strains of Avian influenza and other pathogens that pose a significant threat to animal, plant or human health.
 Possession of these controlled organisms is highly restricted and regulated.

-If a controlled sequence or a portion of a controlled sequence is detected during our screening process, we stop the order process immediately.
+If a controlled sequence or a portion of a controlled sequence is detected during our screening process, we stop the order process immediately if the customer does not have the credentials to receive the sequence.
 As standard practice, we do not ship a controlled sequence, unless the customer provides documentation of correct and complete licensing before completing the order.
 In addition to sequence screening, we screen each customer to help ensure that they are not included on any government watch lists including the Specially Designated Nationals list and the Denied Persons List and that they are not listed as sanctioned by the Department of State.
 We also confirm the validity of each of the organizations to which we sell.
 Finally, we require all customers to agree not to resell DNA produced by Twist Bioscience except under specific contract to do so.
 We will not conduct business if there is an indication that a customer would resupply a sequence.